cis-famu/design-project-mmw-n/README.md

     - [Milestone 1](#milestone-1)

 # About the Project
-The Women's Issues Network of Belize aims to develop **EmpowerNet**, a robust knowledge base system that centralizes data related to violence against women and other critical information on the status of women from multiple sources.
-This system will allow employees to input data from various sources regarding violence against women, health issues, and employment.
-Additinally, it will facilitate the generation of reports and enable seamless searching and retrieval of critical information to enhance decision-making and advocacy efforts for women's empowerment.
+Welcome to **TechConnect**, a transformative initiative aimed at bridging the digital divide by providing underprivileged communities access to mentorship, local resources, and tech-related education.
+This app serves as a beacon for empowerment, fostering digital literacy, and connecting individuals with opportunities in the digital age.

 # Milestones
-In this section we summarize each milestone and link to a more detail document of artifacts for each.
+In this section, we summarize each milestone and link to a more detailed document of artifacts for each.

 ## Milestone 1
 In this milestone, we are formalizing our project idea by creating our project charter and conducting a SWOT analysis.
-We also create out high-level budget and time estimates.
+We also create high-level budget and time estimates.
 [Milestone 1 Details](https://github.com/cis-famu/capstone-project-design-exemplar/blob/main/milestone-1.md)